 Finite-lived intangible assets consist of intangible assets acquired as part of business combinations.
-We amortize finite-lived intangible assets using the straight-line method over their estimated useful lives of five to 15 years, based on management's estimate of the period over which their economic benefits will be realized, product life and patent life.
+We amortize finite-lived intangible assets using the straightline method over their estimated useful lives of 5 to 15 years, based on management's estimate of the period over which their economic benefits will be realized, product life and patent life.
 We test these finite-lived intangible assets for impairment when events or circumstances indicate a reduction in the fair value below their carrying amounts.
-There was no impairment recognized during the years ended December 31, 2019, 2018, or 2017.
+There was no impairment recognized during the years ended December 31, 2020, 2019, or 2018.